git/git.github.io/rev_news/drafts/edition-15.md

 a digest of all things Git.
 For our goals, the archives, the way we work, and how to contribute or to subscribe, see [the Git Rev News page](http://git.github.io/rev_news/rev_news.html) on [git.github.io](http://git.github.io).

-This edition covers what happened during the month of April 2016.
+This edition covers what happened during the month of April 2016, especially at the Git Contributor Summit on April 4 2016 and at the Git Merge conference on April 5 2016.

 ## Discussions